 The best wines do not always tote a hefty price tag.
 There are great wines from lesser-known wineries and regions that are less expensive but just as fine.
 The past few years have grown vastly-improved economy wines that offer quality taste for under $10 a bottle.

 THE FIRST RULEThe cardinal rule for selecting cheaper wines is to never buy a wine that has a television commercial or high-end glossy magazine ads.
 If the winery has the money to expensively advertise, they are going to typically have an expensive price on their wines.

-Stay away from well-known wine producing regions, such as Bordeaux and Burgundy.
+THE SECOND RULEStay away from well-known wine producing regions, such as Bordeaux and Burgundy.
 Wines from areas in South Africa, Australia, and Chile – places you would not typically associate with great wine – are now producing stellar wines at lower prices.
 There are also wines from less-commercialized areas in the States that also produce delicious, satisfying wines for people on a budget.

-Try finding wines that no one knows about yet because once they become popular, they usually rise in price.
+THE THIRD RULETry finding wines that no one knows about yet because once they become popular, they usually rise in price.
 Browse your local independently-owned wine purveyor or the local out-of-the-way wineries for good finds.